Yakovlev MC-21: Flight testing with P&W engine

 Before being flown to Moscow, 20 flights were conducted in Irkutsk.

 In November, the second prototype was prepared for flight-tests, followed in 2018 by the third for which final assembly has started.

 EASA approval was targeted for mid-2020.
 Certification testing was to start at the end of 2018 for a mid-2019 Russian type certification after a 1,150 flights effort.

-Entry into service was then planned for the second half of 2019 with the first five deliveries and within five years UAC plans to ramp up production to 70 aircraft per year.
+Entry into service was then planned for the second half of 2019 with the first five deliveries; within five years, UAC planned to ramp up production to 70 aircraft per year.

 The second test aircraft was in final assembly in January 2018 and was to join the flight-test campaign in the first quarter.

 It was to fly in late February or early March 2018.

-Its construction was completed by March end.
+Its construction was completed by the end of March.

-It was scheduled to fly in April 2018, and the third in the 2018 fourth quarter.
+It was scheduled to fly in April 2018, and the third test aircraft was to fly in the 2018 fourth quarter.

 It made its first flight on 12 May for 1 hour 7 minutes, reaching 3,000 m and 215 knots, checking its landing gear retraction and testing wing configurations.

 On 20 July 2018, it flew from Irkutsk to the Gromov Flight Research Institute near Moscow in six hours.

-Production started in 2018, certification slipped into late 2019 and the first delivery to 2020.
+Initial production steps started in 2018, certification slipped into late 2019 and the first delivery to 2020.

-For three years after 2018, UAC plans to invest ₽ billion ($ million) for the MC-21.
+For three years after 2018, UAC planned to invest ₽ billion ($ million) for the MC-21.

 By October 2018, two EASA test pilots and a test engineer test flew the plane in preparation for European certification.

 On 3 December, a fuselage was delivered to the Central Aerohydrodynamic Institute at Moscow-Zhukovsky for fatigue testing: repetitive loads will simulate 180,000 cycles.